Even though it’s more common to binge-eat when stressed, some people have the opposite reaction due to physical symptoms and other causes.

-This increase in stomach acid can also lead to ulcers, something Goodwin experienced from not eating.
+This increase in stomach acid can also lead to ulcers, something Goodwin experienced as a result of not eating.
 “I developed a stomach ulcer from the long stretches with only acid in my belly,” she says.

-Black says she knows she should be eating, and has taken precautions to ensure her health is still a priority.
+Black says she knows she should be eating and has taken precautions to ensure that her health is still a priority.
 She makes herself eat soup and tries to stay active.

-If you’ve lost your appetite due to anxiety or stress, try taking one of these steps to regain it:
+If you’ve lost your appetite as a result of anxiety or stress, try taking one of these steps to regain it:

 1. Identify your stressors